Erigeron, fleabane: planting, growing

 Planting

-Very hardy, down to about -15°C and lower, Erigerons can be grown in all regions.
-Note that montane species such as Erigeron alpinus are the most cold-resistant, with hardiness to -20°C.
+Very hardy, around -15 °C and lower, the Erigerons can be grown in all regions.
+Note that montane species such as Erigeron alpinus are the most cold-resistant, with hardiness down to -20 °C.

-These sun perennials need a sunny position but can tolerate slight shade during the hottest hours.
+These sun-loving perennials need a sunny position but can tolerate slight shade during hottest hours.

-Most will thrive in well-drained, rather dry, even rocky or stony soil.
-This is typically the case for montane species, such as Erigeron karvinskianus, which tolerate drier conditions on calcareous rockeries and do not tolerate any stagnant moisture at their base.
-By contrast, other varieties prefer rich soils that remain cool in summer.
+Most prefer well-drained, rather dry, even rocky or stony soil.
+This is generally the case for montane species such as Erigeron karvinskianus, which tolerate drier conditions in calcareous rockeries and do not tolerate any stagnant moisture at their collar.
+Conversely, other varieties prefer rich soils that stay cool in summer.

-Not demanding in general, they will content themselves with ordinary soil provided it is well drained; relative dryness in summer is always preferable to overly wet soils.
+Not demanding in general, they will make do with ordinary soil provided it is well drained; relative dryness in summer is always preferable to overly wet soils.

-Fleabanes bring pleasing unity to borders.
-Plant larger varieties, such as Erigeron speciosus ‘Grandiflorus’ in mixed borders, while smaller ones are suited to slightly dry spots neglected by other plants — to dress a rockery or edge a dry-stone wall, line a path or a sunny flowerbed, flower between paving slabs or in wall crevices.
+Fleabanes bring a pleasing unity to borders.
+Plant larger varieties, such as Erigeron speciosus ‘Grandiflorus’ in beds, while smaller ones suit slightly dry spots neglected by other plants to dress a rockery or edge a dry-stone wall, a path or a sunny border, to flower between paving slabs or in wall crevices.

-Some Erigerons fit very well in pots, troughs or hanging baskets on sunny balconies and terraces.
+Certain Erigerons integrate very well in pots, troughs or hanging baskets on sunny balconies and terraces.

 fleabane

-We recommend planting Erigeron or Fleabane in autumn, although it is also possible to plant buckets at the start of spring.
+We recommend planting Erigeron or fleabane in autumn, although planting bucket-grown specimens at start of spring is also possible.

 In open ground

-To create a good groundcover or a striking effect in a border, plan for about 5 to 8 plants per m2.
-Planting spacing is quite variable: from 0.20 m for small creeping varieties to 0.50–0.60 m width for larger ones.
+For a good groundcover or a striking effect in a bed, allow about 5 to 8 plants per m².
+Planting distance varies: from 0.20 m for small creeping varieties to 0.50–0.60 m width for larger ones.
 Avoid planting in heavy, compacted soil.

 • Dig a hole slightly deeper than the rootball.